Want to jump straight to the answer? The best website builder for most people is Wix.

-If you’re looking for the easiest way to create a site, a website builder like Wix or Squarespace will certainly get you there.
+If you’re looking for the easiest way to create a site, a website builder like Wix will certainly get you there.
 These are subscription services with drag-and-drop interfaces and we’ll explain the pros and cons of each of them in detail.

 But you should also consider building your own website with WordPress.
 There’s no subscription fee and your site will be basically limitless.
 It’s not an all-in-one service, but it isn’t hard to sign up for the other pieces you’ll need (a domain name, hosting, and a theme).
 In this guide, I’ll walk you through this method too.